mlund/faunus/docs/_docs/moves.md

 # Exchange statistics

-When `file` is provided, an exchange file for each MPI rank is created.
+If `file` is provided, an exchange file for each MPI rank is created.
 For respective step accepted and rejected attempts of exchange direction are recorded.
 If the tempering move was rejected, the number -1 is recorded.
 When the tempering move is accepted, the number of the interchanged mpi is recorded.